Manage your home loan your way

 Most of AMP Bank's variable rate loans are eligible to be linked to an Offset Deposit Account.
 Some excluded loans are Construction and Land Loans, AMP Essential Home Loan and all Lines of credit.
 Fixed rate loans are also not eligible for any interest offset benefits.

 Linking an Offset Deposit Account to eligible loan accounts is only completed on request.
 We do not automatically link your Offset Deposit Account to your loan account.
 You can do this when you are approved for your loan or by calling us on 13 30 30.

 Have you had an AMP Bank home loan for a while?

-Check our list of eligible loan accounts (both past and current) and a list of loan accounts which are not eligible to be linked to an Offset Deposit Account.
+Check our list of eligible loan accounts (both past and current).View below our list of loan accounts which are not eligible to be linked to an Offset Deposit Account.
 If an Offset Deposit Account is linked to a loan account that is not eligible, no offset benefit will apply.

 Eligible loan accounts for offset (currently available)